Carahsoft: U.S. Immigration and Customs Enforcement

 In 2025, The Lever reported that US Immigration and Customs Enforcement had signed a five-year, $5.7-million contract with Carahsoft to license Zignal Labs' social media surveillance software to provide "real-time data analysis for criminal investigations."
 The Surveillance Technology Oversight Project (STOP) described the deal as an assault on democracy and free speech.

-Overcharging allegations and settlement
+Overcharging allegations

 In 2010 a lawsuit was filed against Carahsoft and VMware for allegedly overcharging government customers.
-The firms denied the allegations.
-To avoid protracted litigation, they settled the case with the United States Department of Justice for $75.5m.
+The firms settled the case with the United States Department of Justice for $75.5m while denying wrongdoing.

-In 2023, The US Government filed a case to determine “whether Carahsoft conspired with other companies to rig bids, inflate prices, overcharge, and defraud the Department of Defense (DoD), among other federal government agencies” when it resold products.
+In 2023, the US Government filed a case to determine “whether Carahsoft conspired with other companies to rig bids, inflate prices, overcharge, and defraud the Department of Defense (DoD), among other federal government agencies” when it resold products.
 On September 24, 2024, the US Federal Bureau of Investigation and the Defense Criminal Investigative Service launched a joint raid at the Carahsoft headquarters in Reston, Virginia.